-Under a bi-weekly pay approach, employees receive a check every two weeks, or 26 paychecks per year.
-Typically employees receive the check on a specific day of the week, such as Friday.
-There are two months during the year when employees receive three paychecks instead of two.
+Under a biweekly payroll schedule, employees receive a check every two weeks, which equals 26 paychecks per year.
+Typically employees receive their paycheck on a specific day of the week, such as Friday.
+There are a few months under this payroll schedule where employees will receive three paychecks instead of two.
 Additionally, paychecks will represent 80 hours of work.